 So, in 2015, my mom and I went to the introductory meeting.
-Dr Smith was the one presenting and he became my doctor for my surgery.
-When I checked into St. Marks Hospital in June of 2015 for my Gastric Bypass, I was nervous but so excited about the possibility that this could give me my life back.
+Dr. Sherman Smith was the one presenting and he became my doctor for my surgery.
+When I checked into St. Marks Hospital in June of 2015 for my gastric bypass, I was nervous but so excited about the possibility that this could give me my life back.

 Now, I have to admit there were times throughout that first year that I wondered what in the world I had done to myself.
 I felt that I had just made things much worse.
 Nothing sounded good to eat.
 I threw up more in that year than I had with all of my pregnancies.
 Physically, my body was going through so much change so fast that for a time my problems seemed to get worse.
 But I was losing!
 Faster than I ever thought or imagined I could.
 The first thing that got better was my blood pressure and my blood sugar was no longer a problem.
 After the first 3 months or so, I started to have more energy and I noticed that I wasn’t spending my time on the couch.
 My clothes were falling off me and when I went to replace them, I was always at least a size smaller than I thought I was.
 That always lifted my spirits even though I was still pretty sick every time I tried to eat.